Sumo Logic

 Sumo Logic provides multiple API endpoints.
 These endpoints are assigned to the specific deployment.
 They depend on (1) your geographic location and (2) your account’s creation date.

-To add Sumo Logic as a data source in Nobl9 using the Agent or Direct connection method, follow these steps:
+You can add the Sumo Logic data source using the direct or agent connection methods.
+For both methods, start with these steps:

 Direct connection to Sumo Logic requires users to enter their credentials which Nobl9 stores safely.